Danmoreng/mtg-pwa/ai_docs/QWEN.md

 - Run dev server or test commands.
 - Assume unverified environment details.
 - Provide opaque changes without explaining rationale.
+- Attempt to run tests directly in the environment.

 ### The AI may (with human approval)
 - Propose dependency installs with exact commands.